Rail transport in Great Britain: Reorganisation and privatisation

-Semi-renationalisation
+Renationalisation

-Currently five franchises are under public ownership (effectively nationalised), three of them, LNER, Northern Trains and Southeastern are operators of last resort owned by the Department for Transport, whereas Transport for Wales Rail is owned by Transport for Wales, a Welsh-Government owned company, with no current plans to re-privatise the latter.
-On 1 April 2022, ScotRail was put under public ownership by the Scottish Government, under Transport Scotland as ScotRail Trains operating on the same day.
+Currently, six franchises are under public ownership, and thus effectively nationalised.
+Four, LNER, Northern Trains, Southeastern and TransPennine Express, are operators of last resort owned by the Department for Transport.
+Transport for Wales Rail is owned by Transport for Wales, a Welsh Government owned company, with no current plans to re-privatise the latter.
+On 1 April 2022, ScotRail was put under public ownership by the Scottish Government, under Transport Scotland as ScotRail operating on the same day.

-During 2020, in the midst of the COVID-19 pandemic, all train operating companies (TOCs) entered into emergency measures agreements (EMAs) with the UK and Scottish Governments.
-Normal franchise mechanisms have been amended, transferring almost all revenue and cost risk to the government, effectively 'renationalising' the network temporarily.
+The COVID-19 pandemic caused a huge fall in the number of passengers using the railways, with journeys in 2020 being about 22% of the previous year, before rising again as travel restrictions eased.
+During 2020, all train operating companies entered into emergency measures agreements with the UK and Scottish governments.
+Normal franchise mechanisms were amended, transferring almost all revenue and cost risk to the government, effectively 'renationalising' the network temporarily.

-In September 2020, the Government permanently got rid of the rail franchising system.
+In September 2020, the UK Government permanently got rid of the rail franchising system.
 On 20 May 2021, the Government announced a white paper that would transform the operation of the railways.
 The rail network will be partly renationalised, with infrastructure and operations brought together under the state-owned public body Great British Railways.
 Operations will be managed on a concessions model.
 According to the BBC, this represents the largest shake-up in the UK's railways since privatisation.
-On 18 November 2021, the government announced the biggest ever public investment in Britain's rail network costing £96 billion and promising quicker and more frequent rail connections in the North and Midlands.
-The so called Integrated Rail Plan (IRP) includes substantially improved connections North-South as well as East-West and includes three new High Speed Lines.
+On 18 November 2021, the government announced the biggest ever public investment in Britain's rail network costing £96 billion and promising quicker and more frequent rail connections in the North and Midlands: the Integrated Rail Plan includes substantially improved connections north–south as well as east–west and includes three new high speed lines.

+In July 2024, the new Labour government confirmed that passenger services would be brought back into public ownership upon the expiry of their contracts as part of the wider renationalisation of the rail network.